OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Audit Log chain

-Transmission Results are chained through the Transmission Requests and Transmission Responses.
+Transmission Results are chained through Transmission Requests and Transmission Responses.

-Each participant sending a Transmission Request must include their own Transmission Result in the communication (except for the participant sending the first Transmission Request), and all the Transmission Results they have received as part of the Transmission Request chain, which are referred to as "parents" Transmission Results.
+Each participant sending a Transmission Request must include their own Transmission Result in the communication (except for the participant sending the first Transmission Request) and all the Transmission Results they have received as part of the Transmission Request chain, which are referred to as "parent" Transmission Results.
 This structure is an array to represent a single path.

-Each participant sending a Transmission Response must include their own Transmission Result in the communication, and all the Transmission Results they have received as part of the Transmission Response chain, which are referred to as "children" Transmission Results.
+Each participant sending a Transmission Response must include their own Transmission Result in the communication and all the Transmission Results they have received as part of the Transmission Response chain, which are referred to as "children" Transmission Results.
 This structure is a tree to represent the multiplicity of the suppliers.

 A participant's content may be filtered out at some point of the bid response chain (e.g. a bid response being excluded).
 In that case the corresponding Transmission Results are also filter out of the list of Transmission Results.
 In the generic case where an ad is being provided by one DSP only, the Transmission Result list of the final Transmission Response is an array.

-The Audit Log of a transaction is the audit of all its Transmissions and their associated User Id and Preferences.
-The audit is accomplished thanks to the digital signatures of the Transmissions, the Seed, and the User Id and Preferences.
+The Audit Log of a transaction is the list of all the Transmission Results part of the final Transmission Response and the associated
+User Id and Preferences.

 ### Signatures

-Seeds, Transmission Requests, and Transmissions Responses are signed.
+Seeds, Transmission Requests, Transmission Responses, and Transmission Results are signed.
 Signature mechanisms are detailed in [signatures.md](signatures.md)

 ### Audit Log display